 - Jazz at Oberlin (1953) A

 - On some nights, there is a certain magic in the air.
 It becomes palpable — only a select few live albums can make you feel like part of the crowd, as if you were there.
 The Quintet’s May 15th date in Toronto.
 Duke Ellington’s 7/7/56 set at Newport.
 And the Brubeck Quartet’s night at Oberlin College.
-The pianist’s wildly imaginative chords, coupled with Paul Desmond’s wispy, alto sax solos, finally gave white hipsters across the country something to write home about.
+The pianist’s wildly imaginative chords, coupled with Paul Desmond’s wispy alto-sax solos, finally gave white hipsters the music they needed.

 - Jazz Goes to College (1954) A-

-- While lacking the magical coherency and continuity that made Jazz at Oberlin such a landmark success, Jazz Goes to College continues Dave Brubeck’s trailblazing winning streak.
-But instead of Brubeck’s blocky piano chords taking center stage, it is the smooth syncopation of Paul Desmond’s alto sax soloing that defines the Quartet.
-Greatest performance at the University of Michigan until the Fab Five, bar none.
+- While lacking the magical coherency and continuity that made Jazz at Oberlin such a landmark success, Jazz Goes to College continues Dave Brubeck’s trailblazing winning-streak.
+But instead of Brubeck’s blocky piano chords taking center stage, it’s the smooth syncopation of Paul Desmond’s alto sax soloing that defines the Quartet.
+Greatest performance at the University of Michigan until the Fab Five.

 - Brubeck Plays Brubeck (1956) A-

 - Solo Brubeck is a welcome change of pace.
 After years of extensively touring the university scene, this is a record that returns Brubeck to his roots.
 Just a man and his piano.
 Yet this is far from a simple practice session — Brubeck Plays Brubeck displays an overwhelming depth of compositional and improvisatory talent.